idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/surface_complexation.md

 We explore the sorption of mercury, lead and sulfate onto hydrous ferric oxide at pH 4 and 8.

+## Definition of the sorption via surface complexation

 It is assumed that there are two sorbing sites:
 \begin{equation}
 A_{p}=\left(\ \mathrm{>(s)FeOH},\  \mathrm{>(w)FeOH}\,\right) \ .